Canfor (CFP) Q4 2025 earnings summary

 Q4 2025 earnings summary

-Strategic transformation included closing nine high-cost sawmills since 2023 and investing in new US South and Swedish facilities to diversify assets and improve cost competitiveness.
+Strategic transformation included closing high-cost sawmills, investing in new U.S. South and Swedish facilities, and maintaining a strong balance sheet for flexibility.

 Financial highlights